Palliative Care Education

 Patient Education

 Working in impoverished areas with a low literacy rate we realized quickly that there was often a poor understanding by patients and their caregivers about their illnesses and treatments.
 Explanations by healthcare providers take time, something practitioners in an overwhelmed medical system don’t have a lot of.
-For that reason, PECRA is now developing 5 minute videos and audios that can be played on smartphones (something the Village Health Teams carry for their work) to show patients so that the ability to read becomes unnecessary.
+For that reason, PCERA is now developing 5 - 10 minute videos and audios that can be played on smartphones (something the volunteer village health workers (VHTs) carry for their work) to show patients so that the ability to read becomes unnecessary.
 We have several other projects in the planning stages to educate local community dwellers in health related topics.

 Some of our current projects: